 The Celiac Disease Foundation Medical Advisory Board states that celiac disease patients in general are not considered to be immunocompromised.
 A small proportion of celiac disease patients with severe malnutrition and weight loss, the rare complication of Type 2 refractory celiac disease, on immunosuppressive medications, or with other serious illnesses, may be at increased risk of severe illness from COVID-19 and should consult with their physicians.

 It is important to know that celiac disease is a chronic medical condition in which there appears to be an increased risk of infections with pneumococcal bacteria that cause pneumonia and herpes zoster (causing shingles).
-In addition, there appears to be increased risk of worse outcomes with influenza infections and an inadequate response to vaccination with hepatitis B. Still, these risks, while measureable in several studies, are small in magnitude.
-It is reasonable to consider that those with celiac disease, especially older individuals, may be at a small increased risk of worse outcomes with infections with this new virus.
+In addition, there appears to be increased risk of worse outcomes with influenza infections and an inadequate response to vaccination with hepatitis B. Still, these risks, while measurable in several studies, are small in magnitude.

 To protect against secondary infection of pneumonia, the Celiac Disease Foundation Medical Advisory Board strongly advises people with celiac disease, aged 15-64 years, who have not received the scheduled pneumococcal vaccination series as a child, to consider vaccination.
 An annual flu vaccine is also recommended.
 This applies to all people with celiac disease, whether or not they are on a gluten-free diet.

-- Through respiratory droplets produced when an infected person coughs, sneezes or talks
+- Respiratory droplets are produced when an infected person coughs, sneezes, or talks

-- These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs
+- Respiratory droplets can land in the mouths or noses of people who are nearby or can possibly be inhaled into the lungs

-- These droplets can land on objects and surfaces around the infected person and be transmitted by people touching them and then touching their eyes, nose or mouth – it is not certain how long the COVID-19 virus can survive on surfaces but preliminary information suggests it may persist for a few hours up to several days.
-Surfaces may be cleaned with a simple disinfectant to kill the virus.
+- Respiratory droplets can land on objects and surfaces around the infected person and be transmitted by people touching them and then touching their eyes, nose, or mouth

 - People 65 years or older